MohamedHesham1/Food-Delivery-Landing/README.md

 * [Deployment](#deployment)

 ## Introduction
-i created this project for the aim of mastering sass and BEM methodology and maintaining a good level of best practicis, accessibility and web performance
+I created this project with the aim of mastering sass and BEM methodology and maintaining a good level of best practices, accessibility and web performance

 ## Technologies
-Project is created with:
+The project is created with:
 * HTML
 * Sass
 * JS